These conditions of approval are issued under the

 - pipelines that are off an EPL premises

-Conditions of approval are issued by the NSW Department of Industry, Division of Resources and Energy or Department of Planning and Environment when an application to explore, appraise or produce gas is approved.
-These conditions include strict controls which industry must comply with, to
+Conditions of approval are issued by the Division of Mining, Exploration and Geoscience within the Department of Regional NSW (for PALs, PELs and PPLs), the Department of Planning, Industry and Environment (for SSDs) or the Natural Resources Access Regulator (for WALs) when an application to explore, appraise or produce onshore gas is approved.
+These conditions include strict controls which industry must comply with to

 - manage rehabilitation and biodiversity

 - manage infrastructure and requirements for insurance and assurance